Impact of dispersal on the stability of metapopulations: Model

 and the normalized functions

 where we use an asterisk ($*$) to denote the values that the functions assume in the steady state $X^*$.
 Normalized variables and functions are thus equal to $1$ at the steady state.
-We can now rewrite our model in terms of the normalized variables and functions, by substituting the definitions Eqs. \eqref{normvar} and \eqref{normfunc} into Eq. \eqref{model}.
+In other words the normalized variables and functions measure flows and densities in terms of multiples of their stationary value.
+We can now rewrite the model in terms of the normalized variables and functions, by substituting the definitions Eqs. \eqref{normvar} and \eqref{normfunc} into Eq. \eqref{model}.
 We obtain

-The prefactors appearing in this equations are unknown constants and therefore can be interpreted as unknown parameters of the model.
+The prefactors appearing in this equation are unknown constants and therefore can be interpreted as unknown parameters of the model.
 We define

-These parameters all denote densities and biomass fluxes in the system at the equilibrium and are easily interpretable in the context of the model; in accordance with \cite{GrossFeudel2006}, we call them \emph{scale parameters}.
+These parameters all denote densities and biomass fluxes in the system at equilibrium and are easily interpretable in the context of the model; in accordance with Gross $\&$ Feudel \citeyearpar{GrossFeudel2006}, we call them \emph{scale parameters}.
 The parameter $\alpha_i$ is the biomass turnover rate of individuals in patch $i$.
 As a characteristic timescale of the species, it is always positive.

 The parameter $\nu_i$ represents the fraction of growth in patch $i$ resulting from production, whereas $\tilde{\nu}_{i}$ denotes the fraction of growth in patch $i$ resulting from immigration.
 These parameters thus encode the impact of dispersal on growth in each patch at the steady state.
 We can assume $\tilde{\nu}$ to be close to 0 in self-sustaining patches, whereas $\tilde{\nu}$ is close to 1 in patches where the population can only be maintained by strong immigration.
+The fraction of growth due to immigration $\tilde{\nu}$ depends on the steady state densities in the different patches, and on the structure of the dispersal network.
+It can thus differ between patches, but for instance in metapopulation networks with equal number of links and equal densities in each patch, this parameter can also be identical for all patches.

 The parameter $\theta_{i,j}$ denotes the relative weight of contribution of individuals from patch $j$ to the immigration to patch $i$.
-For example, in the case of a $n$ patches metapopulation, if immigrants to patch number $n$ are equally composed of emigrants from all the other patches, we have $\theta_{n,k}=1/(n-1)$ for all $k<n$.
-In the following we consider that the set of variables $\theta_{i,j}$ defines the topology of the metapopulation.
+For instance if a patch $i$ receives an equal density of immigrants from $n$ neighboring patches then $\theta_{ij} = 1/n$ for the neighboring patches j, and $\theta_{ij} =0$ for all other patches from which no immigrants are received.
+The set of variables $\theta_{i,j}$ defines the network topology of the metapopulation.

 Using the newly defined parameters we can write the generalized model as